Dragrae04/rpl_retatation/README.md

 # RETATATION
 A tax calculation software that created for a software engineering project

-Created by Group 000F that consists of :\n
+# Created by Group 000F that consists of :\n
-  Ezra Tigana S\n
+  Ezra Tigana S
-  Geraard Jonathan R\n
+  Geraard Jonathan R
-  Rolli Prabu D\n
+  Rolli Prabu D